manikumaragarwal/OBSIDIAN-NOTES/3. RESOURCES/COLLEGE/TARA play.md

 The family is stuck in the past, we see this through dan's way of writing the play. with constant flashbacks.

 Okay, so This is quote I stole form somewhere.. "you cannot separate Tara's disability from her being female"

+And who decides what's good for us to hear and what isn't?